Have you seen the image that appears to show Emma González ripping up the U.S. Constitution? Do you know for a fact whether it’s real or fake?

 - If you want to pass it on, check it out.

 This not to say that you must spend hours researching everything or that you’ll always be able to verify information (it’s increasingly difficult to do so).
-But, if you don’t or can’t verify something, please don’t have an opinion about it or pass it on to someone else.
+But, if you don’t or can’t verify something, do not make a judgment about it or pass it on to someone else.

 (By the way, if you’re a purveyor of fake news, you’re only hurting your cause and personal reputation, because truth will out.)

-Motivated by evil or laziness, people will continue to create and perpetuate fake news.
+Motivated by malice or laziness, people will continue to create and perpetuate fake news.
 You can fight back if you think first and then act accordingly.

 ⇒ What fake news have you identified?
 How did you identify it?
 Please add your thoughts below.